 I have been caught out before by not checking the care labels.
 My beloved charity shop Jaeger dress is dry clean only.
-However, at my own risk, I wash it in a cool gentle cycle in my washing machine, and it comes out fine.
+However, I wash it in a cool gentle cycle in my washing machine, and it comes out fine.
 I’m not saying this will work for every dry clean item – especially items with pleats or suits.
-Therefore, I can’t recommend it, especially on precious items of clothing.
+Therefore, I can’t recommend it, especially for precious items of clothing.

 Tip 9 – Cast Your Search Further Afield

 If you’re petite then you can check out the kid’s section.
 Teenage sizes go up quite large and kidswear is often priced cheaper than adults wear.
 You never know what you might find!

-I also don’t pay too much attention to sizing.
-Vintage sizing tends to run differently from modern sizing, and sizing can vary from shop to shop.
+It’s also important not to pay too much attention to sizing.
+In particular, vintage sizing tends to run differently from modern sizing.
+Even for modern clothing, sizing can vary from shop to shop.
 Therefore, if I see something I like I try it on, regardless of its size.

 Tip 10 – Give Back

-Finally, like any relationship, you can’t just take take take without giving anything back.
-My last charity shop tip is that charities are crying out for good quality donations and will happily take most good quality items you no longer need.
+Finally, just like any relationship, you can’t take without giving anything back.
+My last tip is that charity shops want your good-quality donations.
+They will happily take most good quality items you no longer need.
 They do not want your ripped or stained or worn-out clothing.

 If you pay tax then ask the charity shop if you can fill in a Gift Aid form when you drop off your donations.
 This means that charities can reclaim 25% tax from the Government, at no extra cost – making your donations go further.

 Also, I’d love to hear if there are any items you wouldn’t consider buying secondhand.
 I recently asked on Twitter and had some interesting responses.
 Shoes (don’t worry, I’ve got an ethical shoes guide for that!), underwear, towels, and bedding were the most common ones!

-If you’re missing your charity shop fix due to the pandemic, then here are some great places to shop for secondhand clothes online and for shopping for vintage clothes online.
+If you’d rather shop for clothes online, then here are some great places to shop for secondhand clothes online and for shopping for vintage clothes online.
 And related to this, here are my top ten tips for buying clothes on eBay.

 All photos by Sam Williamson Photography.